-You hit a 48% response rate by combining AI-powered candidate sourcing with personalized, multi-channel outreach across email, LinkedIn, and SMS - not by sending more InMails.
-The average LinkedIn InMail response rate sits between 10-25% according to LinkedIn Sales Solutions, and cold email averages roughly 5%.
-The gap between those numbers and 48% isn't luck.
-It's a repeatable system that starts with better data, uses AI to personalize at scale, and reaches candidates on every channel they actually check.
+You hit a 48% response rate with LinkedIn outreach by combining AI-powered candidate sourcing with personalized, multi-channel recruiting sequences across email, LinkedIn, and SMS - not by sending more InMails.
+LinkedIn Sales Solutions puts the InMail benchmark at 10-25%, while cold email averages roughly 5%.
+Closing that gap from 10-25% to 48% takes a repeatable system, not luck.
+Better data, AI personalization at scale, and reaching prospects on every channel they actually check is what drives the difference.

 This playbook breaks down exactly how AI-powered outreach works, why single-channel strategies fall short, and the specific steps recruiters use to nearly double industry-average response rates.
 Whether you’re an in-house recruiter burning through InMail credits or an agency founder looking to scale placements, the framework below applies.